Samsung/Wits/README.md

     ```

 5. Reconnect

-    After disconnecting, if you just want to connect and use live reload feature, Just use `wits -w`
+    After disconnecting, if you just want to connect and use live reload feature, You can use `wits -w`

 ## Launching Wits on your TV